pts/pts-pngout-20150319-i386/README.md

   syscalls.
 Some rarely used functionality (including directory listings) has been removed.

+Who would benefit from these ports?

+* Everyday Linux users would benefit from `pngoutxf`, because it's statically linked, thus it's independent of the system libc, thus it runs on more Linux distributions.
+Please note that Jonathon Fowler's Linux static ports also provide these benefits, at the expense of the executable files being at least 9.5 times larger than `pngoutxf`.

+* Linux container users optimizing for container image size would benefit from `pngoutxf`, because it's smaller than any other ports, and it doesn't even need a libc.
+Similarly, FreeBSD jail users optimizing for code size would benefit.

+* Users of very old Macs (which can only run 32-bit apps, i.e. any Apple hardware launched before 2006-09-06) would benefit from `pngoutd`.
+Newer Macs support 64-bit apps, and Jonathon Fowler's ports work.

+* Users of very old macOS (Mac OS X 10.5 Leopard ..
+Mac OS X 10.7 Lion) would benefit from `pngoutd`.
+Jonathon Fowler's latest ports need Mac OS X 10.8 Mountain Lion (released on 2012-07-25), and his older, 20150920 ports need Mac OS X 10.6 Snow Leopard (released on 2009-08-28).

 pts-pngout-20150319-i386 provides the following ports as well, for completeness and educational interest: